 as it kept it s head down and didn’t make too much trouble.

-In the Monotheistic Tur sects, it was pretty wide open.
-It
+to wisdom.
+In the Monotheistic Tur sects, it was pretty wide

-Tur.
+a commoner before Tur.
 With Tur, everyone was on the same level,

 the origin story, the theology was a great leveller.
-Tur was almost democratic
+Tur was

-of Tur.
+at the will of Tur.
 Otherwise, if Tur willed it, plants could eat

 men.
-Further, Tur’s mysteries were not hidden, but open to anyone and everyone
+Further, Tur’s mysteries were not hidden, but open to anyone

-not a level playing field.
-There were highers and there were
+It was not a level playing field.
+There were highers and there

-with a Tree of Life.
+begins with a Tree of Life.
 The Iss Cult doesn’t explain where

 By implication, there is some remote creator god (possibly Tur) who, upon